Last updated on August 1st, 2021

 Classic Tomato Pie

 10 store-bought biscuits (from a 7.5 oz package)

 2 large, perfectly ripe tomatoes, sliced 1/4-inch thick

 Kosher salt and freshly-ground black pepper

-Fresh basil leaves (as many as you like), sliced into thin strips
+7-10 fresh basil leaves, sliced into thin strips

 1 cup mayonnaise

 Tip: For a thin crust, use biscuits from a 7.5-ounce package.
 For a thicker crust, use biscuits labeled “jumbo-size” or “grands.”